lemoal-t/oriongraphdb/docs/ARCHITECTURE_ORIONGRAPH.md

 - **Orion** as an **agentic framework** (like LangChain/DeepAgents + CLI):
   - It manages sessions, tools, agents, workflows
   - It handles REPL / CLI UX
-  - It orchestrates calls to AxonGraph and LLMs
+  - It orchestrates calls to OrionGraph and LLMs

 Analogy:

-- `AxonGraph : Orion :: Postgres : Django`
+- `OrionGraph : Orion :: Postgres : Django`

 ---

 ## Components

-### 1. AxonGraph (Context Database)
+### 1. OrionGraph (Context Database)

 **Role:** Provide high-quality, budget-aware context for agents.